-Instructions: The following policies in italics must be copied verbatim in all syllabi, even if using the Syllabus Hub.
+Instructions: The following policies must be copied verbatim in all syllabi, even if using the Syllabus Hub.

-- Clearly state course policy regarding the following: - Class participation - 1.
-Expectations for preparation and participation in class discussions on assigned topics and materials during each session, unit or week - 2.
-Define attendance and lack of attendance in online format (such as the number of events or actions required during a specified period of time, the number of posts required in discussions, dates for submission of assignments and penalties) - 3.
-Effect of participation on grade - 4.
-Conflicts with outside responsibilities
+- Clearly state course policy regarding the following: - Definition of attendance and lack of attendance in online format (number of events or actions required during a specified period of time, number of posts required in discussions, dates for submission of assignments and penalties). - Expectations for preparation and participation in class discussions on assigned topics and materials during each class session, unit, week.